lightersmash1/Prism-Launcher-Auth-Patcher/README.md

 THIS MAY OR MAY NOT WORK ON OLDER VERSIONS AS WELL.
 IF YOU ARE ON AN OLDER VERSION (pre 10.0.0), USE https://github.com/antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass

+IT ISN'T CONFIRMED IF THIS WORKS ON MAC!

 AOBs involved (for those who are well off on their own or those with hex editing capabilities that extend past HxD in #3):

 **49 63 85 c8 ?? ?? ?? -> b8 03 00 00 00 90 90**